openspyrit/spihim/readMe.md

 * 18-Nov-2020 session ([description](#18-Nov-2020-session)).
 [Download zip](https://www.creatis.insa-lyon.fr/~ducros/Spihim/spihim_2020-Nov-18.zip)

 We provide the description of each measurement session in the sections below.

-We also provide matlab scripts to read and plot the datasets in `./scripts/`.
+We also provide matlab scripts in `./scripts/`

+* to read, reconstruct and plot the datasets

+* to build the forward operator H that maps the image of the sample the onto the measured Hadamard coefficients

 # Description of the SPIHIM datasets
 #### 04-Feb-2020 session <a name="04-Feb-2020-session"></a>